wp-plugins/marketing-optimizer/readme.txt

 4. Experiments

 == Changelog ==
+= Version 20131030 =
+* #bugFix fixed an issue with cache compatibility and search engine indexing.
+* #bugFix fixed an issue with experiments confidence scoring.
+* #bugFix fixed an issue with permalinks for experiments/variations.
 = Version 20130924 =
-* #bugFix fixed an issue with get parameters and cache compatibility = Version 20130920 =
+* #bugFix fixed an issue with get parameters and cache compatibility.
+= Version 20130920 =
 * #bugFix fixed A/B testing compatability issue with PHP version < 5.3.
 * #featureRequest added ability to submit multi page gravity forms after each page.